The moduli space of matroids: Realization spaces and the Tutte group

 \begin{rem} Note that if $M$ is a matroid with support $x_M=\fp_\cI$, then the complement $\cB=\cI^c$ of $\cI$ in $\binom Er$ is the set of bases of the matroid $M$.
 Thus the rank of $k(x)^\times$ is one less than the number of bases of the matroid.

-Note however that structure of the universal pasture $k_M$ is more complicated.
-In general, $k_M^\times$ is a proper quotient of $k(x)^\times$, which means that the free rank of the unit group drops during the pasteurization process.
-This happens, for instance, in the cases $\beta(x)=4$ and $\beta(x)=5$ in section \ref{subsection: universal pastures for rank 2 and the four element set}. \end{rem}
+Note however that structure of the universal idyll $k_M$ is more complicated.
+In general, $k_M^\times$ is a proper quotient of $k(x)^\times$, which means that the free rank of the unit group drops when we identify different weak inverses.
+This happens, for instance, in the cases $\beta(x)=4$ and $\beta(x)=5$ in section \ref{subsection: universal idylls for rank 2 and the four element set}. \end{rem}

-\begin{cor} A point $x$ of $\Mat(r,E)$ is a closed point if and only if $k(x)=\F_1^\pm$.
+\begin{cor} A point $x$ of $\Mat(r,E)$ is a closed point if and only if $k(x)=\Funpm$.
 Thus every closed point is the support of a matroid. \end{cor}